TerrordactylDesigns/boombot/README.md

 * blacklist <username> - bans user from the room

 * listbans - lists banned users, the mod who banned them, and when they were banned

+* uptime - the bot returns its current uptime

 ##Queue commands